awsandy/fargate-demo1/README.md

 $ fargate service scale fgdemo1 2 --region eu-west-1
 ```

-Again after about a minute only 2 colours :-(
+Again after about a minute only 2 colours :disappointed: